 Because we got our start in training workers at paper manufacturing facilities, and because that’s still a core part of our customer base (even if we’ve expanded quite a bit beyond that), we’ve been writing some blog posts recently specifically geared toward training at paper manufacturing facilities.

 If you’re not a paper manufacturer, it’s OK–what you’ll read below is true for any job training.
 So don’t let that introduction scare you away.

 What we’re going to cover below are a few things to make sure your training is doing what it’s supposed to do–preparing workers to do what they have to do on the job.

-Training People to Perform Tasks on Their Jobs
+Training People to Perform Tasks for Their Jobs

-As a result of this real-world, job-driven, task-based focus, it helps a training manager to do two things before planning a training program for an entire site (or creating any training materials):
+As a result of this real-world, job-driven, task-based focus, it helps a training manager to do two things before planning a training program for an entire organiztion (or creating any training materials):

-- Create a list of the job roles at your site
+- Create a list of the job roles at the company

-- Create a list of the tasks that people in each job role must perform
+- Create a list of the job tasks that people in each job role must perform

 You can then move on to perform a task analysis, write learning objectives, create tests/evaluations, and create training materials to teach people in various job roles the tasks that they must perform on the job.
-We’ve covered some of those already in existing blog posts (just click those links you may have skimmed past) and will cover more in future posts.
+We’ve covered some of those already in existing blog posts –just click those links you may have skimmed past.

 But for now let’s take a closer look at identifying job roles and the tasks performed by people in those job roles.